SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/checkpoint.md

 ### transmute

 Convert route checkpoint into a standalone task.
-If it’s the only checkpoint in the route, the route is deleted.
+If it's the only checkpoint in the route, the route is deleted.

 **required subuser rights**: task_update